 So do yourself a favor and cross the border near the city of Metkovic to avoid any potential hassle.

 As for what to do on a day trip to Mostar here are some suggestions:

 - take a boat trip on Neretva River

 - sample the local food: we ate at Šadrvan restaurant, where we ordered the “National Plate” and we really liked it

 Day 8: One last visit and departing Croatia

 Depending on when is your flight home scheduled, you may have time for a last-minute visit to the town you chose to depart from.

-A word of warning, make sure you allow enough time before your departure to give back the car if you didn’t do it the previous evening.
+A word of warning, make sure you allow enough time before your departure to give back the car, if you didn’t already do it the previous evening.